la2050/archive/_projects/2015/stars-super-talented-artists-resource-studio-fosters-artistic-entrepreneurship-in-l-a.md

   professionals in the entertainment industry pursue their careers by hosting educational networking events and offering unique resources focused on the arts and media.
-'In one to three sentences, please describe your proposal.': >- Our 501(c)(3) non-profit organization, Breaking into Hollywood, will launch an innovative resource center:  STARS (Super Talented Artists' Resource Studio) in the city of Los Angeles for creative and business professionals in the entertainment industry.
-STARS will be a brick and mortar hub for aspiring and mid-level artists to collaborate and showcase their diverse talents.
 Where will you be working?:
   - San Fernando Valley
 How do you plan to use these resources to make change?: